timnyambane/ims-test/README.md

 # Setup

+The backend url is set to `http://127.0.0.1:8000/api` in the `lib/services/api_service.dart` file.
+You can change it to your backend URL once you run the server.
 The backend is on SQLite and `php 8.2.4`, so all you need to do is run `php artisan migrate --seed` for the 5 workers.